 Gambling fees are charged for licence applications, and a range of other activities relating to the licensing system.
-This page outlines these fees, as well as offences and penalites.
+This page outlines these fees, as well as offences and penalties.

-Any application received by the Victorian Commission for Gambling and Liquor Regulation (VCGLR) must be accompanied by the correct fee.
+Any application submitted must be accompanied by the correct fee.
 Failure to submit the correct fee will result in the application being returned.

 The increases to application fees and fines for non-compliance with gambling laws occur immediately.

 For the current fee amounts, download the Gambling licence fees fact sheet 2019-20 (PDF, 269.75 KB)